gocodebox/lifterlms/README.md

 Do not use phpcs directly from the command line, use the gulp task.

-`gulp phpcs` to run on all php files
++ `gulp phpcs` to run on all php files
-`gulp phpcs --file path/to/file.php` to run on a specific file `gulp phpcs --file valid/glob/*.php` pass a valid glob to run on a group of files
++ `gulp phpcs --file path/to/file.php` to run on a specific file
++ `gulp phpcs --file valid/glob/*.php` pass a valid glob to run on a group of files
++ `gulp phpcs --warning 0` to ignore PHPCS warnings, or any valid phpcs warning severity level (1-8)

 ### Running phpcbf

-`./vendor/bin/phpcbf --standard=./phpcs.xml`
++ `./vendor/bin/phpcbf` to run on all php files
++ `./vendor/bin/phpcbf path/to/file.php` to run on a specific file

 ### Contributing